 We take electricity generated from power stations, wind farms and other utilities, reduce it to the low voltage needed for homes and transport it through our vast transmission network.

-We provide customers with new or upgraded connections to our network.
-These one-off connections are to large residential, retail and industrial developments, as well as sports stadia and leisure parks.
+We also provide customers with new or upgraded connections to our network.

 What We Don’t Do